No Sanchez? No problem as Arsenal rout Palace

 After so much angst this season, it was a rare uplifting day for Wenger, who had made four changes to the side that lost at Bournemouth last Sunday, with Mesut Ozil back after a knee problem that has sidelined him since January 3.

-With t-shirts bearing Sanchez’s face being sold at half-time outside the Emirates, it appeared Arsenal fans were ready to move on from their unsettled star.
+With t-shirts bearing Sanchez’s face being sold at half-price outside the Emirates, it appeared Arsenal fans were ready to move on from their unsettled star.

 And Sanchez’s soon to be former team-mates didn’t seem fazed by his impending exit either as they raced into a sixth-minute lead.